chinelo-obitube/abc-article/README.md

 Extra steps
 1. Increase the replica to 2 to handle traffic.
-2. CI/CD to automate the deployment process with cloudrun.
+2. CI/CD to automate the deployment process with cloudrun or Github Actions.